The Kill List: Plot

-Several random mid-level authority figures in the United States and Great Britain are brutally murdered by Muslim extremists, all of whom seem to have been radicalized by the online sermons of a mysterious veiled man known only as "the Preacher".
+Several random mid-level authority figures in the United States and Great Britain are brutally murdered by Islamist extremists, all of whom seem to have been radicalized by the online sermons of a mysterious veiled man known only as "the Preacher".
 Perplexed by his unknown origins and his flawless command of the English language, the U.S. government soon places him on the Kill List, a list approved by the U.S. President and his senior advisors of individuals who are to be eliminated as soon as possible.

 The agency charged with finding and killing the people on the list is the Technical Operations Support Activity or TOSA.
-It soon dispatches its best headhunter, a retired Marine lieutenant colonel known to most only as "the Tracker" (who also has a personal agenda in this matter, as his father was murdered by one of the Preacher's assassins), to discover the Preacher's identity and eliminate him.
+It soon dispatches its best headhunter, a retired Marine lieutenant colonel known to most only as "the Tracker" (who also has a personal agenda in this matter, as his father was murdered by one of the Preacher's followers), to discover the Preacher's identity and eliminate him.

 The Tracker's investigations are slow to progress until he recruits a young and very skilled aspyish computer hacker he codenames "Ariel" to act as his tech support.
-Ariel traces the digital signatures of the Preacher's sermons to find him somewhere in Somalia, but the Tracker realises that the Preacher must have an ally in England to broadcast his sermons from and act as a middleman between the Preacher and his followers: the Tracker's investigation into the Preacher's history uncovers a pickle mogul who is a childhood friend of the Preacher, and Ariel obtains his IP address to focus on the Preacher's location.
-Further investigations go nowhere until the Mossad reveals to TOSA that they have a Falasha agent codenamed "Opal" in Somalia who they can use to get close to the Preacher.
+Ariel traces the digital signatures of the Preacher's sermons to find him somewhere in Somalia, but the Tracker realises that the Preacher must have an ally in England to broadcast his sermons from and act as a middleman between the Preacher and his followers.
+The Tracker's investigation into the Preacher's history uncovers a British Pakistani pickle mogul who he discovers to be a childhood friend of the Preacher, and Ariel obtains his IP address to uncover the Preacher's location.

+Even as more of the Preacher's sermons result in further violent shootings, TOSA's investigations remain fruitless until the Mossad reveals to TOSA that they have a Falasha agent codenamed "Opal" in Somalia, who they can use to get close to the Preacher: Opal eventually becomes part of the Preacher's inner circle, allowing TOSA to close in on the Preacher.
 Meanwhile, a band of Somali pirates belonging to another clan of Muslim extremists headed by a sadistic sheikh, capture a Swedish cargo ship.
-Onboard, the son of the ship's owner is working as a sailor under a fake identity.
+On board, the son of the ship's owner is working as a sailor under a fake identity.
 The sadistic sheikh takes the Swedish boy to torture him.